This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

-Tip #1: Do NOT run, pushing, or horsing around the pool.
-Have the rules understood, as well as, if the rules are broken what the consequences are.
+Tip #1: Do NOT run, push, or horsing around the pool.
+Have the rules understood, and if the rules are broken, what are the consequences are.

-Tip #2: NO glass of any kind should be around the pool or in the pool area.
+Tip #2: NO glass of any kind should be around or in the pool area.

 Tip #3: Do NOT dive into a pool that has a sign for no diving.
-This may sound like common sense, but most common spinal cord injuries are a result of diving into shallow water.
+This may sound like common sense, but most common spinal cord injuries result from diving into shallow water.

-Tip #5: Don’t let swimmers hyperventilate before swimming underwater or hold their breath for long periods of time as they are at a higher risk of passing out underwater.
+Tip #5: Don’t let swimmers hyperventilate before swimming underwater or hold their breath for long periods, as they are at a higher risk of passing out underwater.

-Tip #6: If you are young or an inexperienced swimmer you should wear a Coast Guard Certified Life Jacket and keep it on till you are away from the pool area.
+Tip #6: If you are young or an inexperienced swimmer, wear a Coast Guard Certified Life Jacket and keep it on until you are away from the pool area.

-Trick #4: Never assume and always be aware of your surroundings including every child as seconds count.
-It only takes a second to start drowning and it is silent.
+Trick #4: Never assume and be aware of your surroundings, including every child, as seconds count.
+It only takes a second to start drowning, and it is silent.